zhaoyao91/meteor-schema-language-js/docs/Examples.md

 # Examples
 This doc assumes you have installed and set the package correctly.
+(Not yet? see [installation doc](https://github.com/zhaoyao91/meteor-schema-language-js#installation))

 For simplicity, these examples only use `test` method of the schema validation.
 In practice, you can use `test`, `validate`, or `check`.
 For the differences, see [doc](https://github.com/zhaoyao91/meteor-schema-validation#schema-validation-1).